Hardware and software setup

 In recent years, a new, more advanced type of optical sensor has been developed that uses a semiconductor laser for illumination.

-Little is known about the disadvantages of such sensors, but their advantages are known:
+Little is known about the shortcomings of such sensors, but their advantages are known:

 • higher reliability and resolution

-• absence of noticeable glow (the sensor only needs weak laser illumination in the visible or, possibly, infrared range)
+• the absence of a noticeable glow (the sensor is sufficiently weakly illuminated by a laser in the visible or, possibly, infrared range)

 • low power consumption